chaupmcs/os_project1/README.md

 # Basic Usages

 ## Install packages
 The program is written in *python*.
-Make sure you have a *python 3* in your computer.
+Make sure you have a *python3* in your computer.
 You also need to install some requirement packages by using these following commands.

     $ cd SourceCode
     $ pip install -r requirements.txt

  ## Run the experiments
- Use *python "program_name"* to run the program.
-For example, to run *mpl.py*
+ Use `python program_name` to run the program.
+For example, to run  file *mpl.py*

     $ python mpl.py